Updated on June 21, 2020

 Best Days/Dates to Attend

 If you are wondering, the best dates to attend the party is usually anytime in August and early September, and on Sunday’s – Wednesday’s in September and October.
 Friday and Saturday in October have a tendency to be very busy due to locals attending the party as well as vacationers.
 Halloween (Oct 31st) is the most crowded and historically has sold out well in advance.
 If you plan to attend on Halloween, be sure to purchase your tickets early.
-This year for the first time, they will have the Halloween Party on November 1 as well.
-I will be curious to see what attendance is like the night after Halloween and if it sells out as well.
+This year, the Halloween Party will once again be offered on November 1 as well.

 Rain Or Shine!